semaphoreci/docs/docs/examples/estimating-cloud-costs-with-infracost.md

 The Infracost CLI tool parses Terraform files and estimates cloud costs.
 This guide will show you how to:

 - Run the Infracost CLI in CI/CD.
-- Comment Git commits with costs changes.
+- Comment Git commits with cost changes.
 - Comment pull requests with cost changes.
 - Fail the CI/CD if costs exceed a custom-defined policy.

-For this guide you will need:
+For this guide, you will need the following:

 - [A working Semaphore project][create-project] with a basic CI pipeline.
 - At least one [Terraform][terraform] file in your project.
 - An [Infracost][infracost] API key.
 You must sign up with a free account to obtain it.
-- A GitHub or Bitbucket API key with permision to write comments in the repository.
+- A GitHub or Bitbucket API key with permission to write comments in the repository.

 !!! note

-    For a more in-depth guide of Infracost check out this post in the Semaphore blog: [Taming Cloud Costs with Infracost][taming-costs]
+    For a more in-depth guide to Infracost, check out this post in the Semaphore blog: [Taming Cloud Costs with Infracost][taming-costs]

 ## Adding a baseline to the repository

 In order to estimate deviations from the expected cost, you must store a baseline file in your repository.
-The following command will generate `baseline.json` based in all the Terraform files found in your project folder:
+The following command will generate `baseline.json` based on all the Terraform files found in your project folder:

 ```bash
 $ infracost breakdown --path . --format json --out-file baseline.json